 How can my editorial services or writing services help you?

 If you’ve written anything and wish to polish it, improve the quality, and receive professional feedback, then I can help.
 I work with authors at all levels, in any genre.
 Beyond correcting grammar and style, professional editing can clarify the meaning of your piece, ensure its appropriateness for your genre, eliminate jargon, re-order content, improve readability, adjust reading levels, and provide consistency of voice.

 My company offers a wide array of services from a collective of qualified consultants as well as an impressive registry of screened, confidential, anonymous beta and sensitivity readers.

-Professional editing is recommended for anyone who wishes to make that step from a hobbyist to a professional author.
+Professional editing or writing assistance is recommended for anyone who wishes to make that step from a hobbyist to a professional author.
 Poor editing is a common complaint in reader reviews on sites such as Amazon.
 Unfavorable reviews can mean low sales or tarnish your brand as an author.

 I am available for ongoing, personal attention instead of a one-time (perhaps even anonymous) edit without further contact.
 I can assist you along the road to publication, helping you become a more confident and successful writer and author.

 Does this apply to an author who wishes to self-publish?